CumulusNetworks/docs/content/cumulus-netq-44/Installation-Management/Uninstall-NetQ.md

 1. Log on to the NetQ system server.

-2. Remove the data.
+2. Remove the data:

   ```
   netq bootstrap reset purge-db
   ```

-3. Remove the software.
+3. Remove the software with `apt-get purge`:

-  Use the `apt-get purge` command.

   ```
   cumulus@switch:~$ sudo apt-get update
   cumulus@switch:~$ sudo apt-get purge netq-agent netq-apps
   ```

-4. Verify the removal of the packages from the switch.
+4. Verify the removal of the packages from the switch:

   ```
   cumulus@switch:~$ dpkg-query -l netq-agent